BJP leader booked for threatening doctor in UP's Shahjahanpur | Education

 The BJP leader also said that the family asked the doctor for a stretcher for the patient but he told them to look for it themselves.

-After this, the patient was somehow taken to a private hospital, where he has been admitted, Bajpai said.
+After this, the patient was somehow taken to a private hospital and admitted there, Bajpai said.

-The ASP said police have registered a case against Bajpai under sections of assault and threatening to kill, and investigations have started.
+BJP workers staged a protest outside the Kotwali police station in the evening.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)